GSA Schedule Post-Award Checklist

 Accept Mass Modifications

 Throughout the life of your contract, you’ll want to be on the lookout for mass modifications, or GSA-initiated modifications to the MAS Solicitation.
 Your company’s Schedule POC should receive an email notification when a mass modification is released.
-Contractors are required to accept mass modifications in the Mass Mod System no later than 90 days after the release of a MAS Solicitation Refresh.
+Contractors are generally required to accept mass modifications in the Mass Mod System no later than 90 days after the release of a MAS Solicitation Refresh, but sometimes it can be shorter such as 60 days.

 Meet the Minimum Sales Criteria